Short lists with short programs in short time: List approximators for short programs and on-line matching

-Theorems~\ref{th1a}, \ref{th2} and~\ref{th1b} imply Theorems~\ref{t:complist}, \ref{t:polytimelist} and~\ref{th:quadraticlistt}, respectively.
-Moreover, our on-line matching strategy used in the proofs of Theorems~\ref{th1a} and~\ref{th2} are very simple: receiving a new request of the form $(x,k)$ we just find the maximal $i\le k+c$ such that there is a free hash-value of length $i$ and match $x$ with the first neighbor of $x$, in some order, which is not used so far.
+Our on-line matching strategy used in the proofs of Theorems~\ref{th1a} and~\ref{th2} are very simple: receiving a new request of the form $(x,k)$ we just find the maximal $i\le k+c$ such that there is a free (\ie, not yet used in a matching) right neighbor of $x$ of length $i$ and match $x$ with the first such neighbor of $x$.